 The sun is essential to life, and does amazing things such as vitamin D production.
 It also comes with inherent dangers in the form of ultra-violet radiation.

 Every day, sunny or cold, the sun impacts our exposed skin – our face, hands, neck and chest.

 Limiting the damaging effects of what the scientists call photo-aging is pretty simple.
-That is: sunblock, protective clothing such as hats and sunglasses and cutting down on the time you’re out in the sun, especially between 10am and 4pm.
+Use sunblock, wear protective clothing such as hats and sunglasses, and cut down on the time you’re out in the sun, especially between 10am and 4pm.

 Watch out for free radicals!

 And then there are free radicals.
 That’s a term you’re probably familiar with.
 Scientists have been talking about them for decades – but it’s not that easy to understand them or their consequences.

 We create free radicals in our bodies from the simple process of being alive.
 Respiration creates free radicals.
 Exercise brings them on.
 And the stressors in our modern day lives increase their production.

 Pollution, synthetic chemicals, smoking, too much alcohol, fried foods and actual stress increase them.
 And yes, our friend the sun plays a role, with UV radiation creating them in our skin as well.

 Free radicals are unstable and highly reactive electrons.